-Huxtable, born and raised in Texas, was born intersex and began her transition after graduating from Bard College in 2010, where she studied, art, gender studies, and human rights.
+Huxtable, born and raised in Texas, is a transgender woman of color who was born intersex.
+She began her transition after graduating from Bard College in 2010, where she studied, art, gender studies, and human rights.
 Moving to New York City, she worked as a legal assistant for A.C.L.U.’s Racial Justice Program.
 Her interest in fashion led her to model for a number of fashion houses such as DKNY, Chromat, and Kenzo.

 In 2017, Huxtable had her first solo exhibition “A Split during Laughter at the Rally” in a New York gallery.
 Huxtable situates her work in the immediate present, using imagery from protest marches and fringe political literature.
 There were five posters in the gallery with digitally added text and graphics.
 Her art exposes the conspiracies that keep African Americans in the margins through shadowy networks of power.
 Her same characters appear and reappear in the various videos leaving the viewer with the idea that the tools of liberation are bound to mechanisms of oppression.
 One unifying element is Huxtable’s own smile with photos of her face enlarged and exaggerated.
 The use of her own body is more than just autobiographical.
 Her face is twisted into a grinning mask with an isolated smile, and her body is abstracted into a machine.

 Her second solo exhibition “Juliana Huxtable” opened in London in 2017 and included sculptural paintings, posters, photographs, and fashion.
 This exhibition continued her exploration of conspiracy theories and subcultures but with the added element of humor.